jsdandurand/OVOD/README.md

-# 🎯 OVOD: Open Vocabulary Object Detection & Tracking
+# 🎯 ClipTracker: Open Vocabulary Object Detection & Tracking

 A real-time computer vision system that performs object detection, segmentation, and multi-object tracking using natural language descriptions.
 Built with state-of-the-art deep learning models and optimized for live webcam inference.